La Nina – Weather Phenomenon and Systems

 It’s extensive effects on the weather across the world, particularly in North America, even affecting the Atlantic and Pacific hurricane seasons, during which more tropical cyclones occur within the Atlantic basin thanks to low wind shear and warmer ocean surface temperatures while reducing tropical cyclogenesis within the Eastern pacific and also increasing cyclonic formation in the western pacific.

-As this warm water moves in a westerly direction, cold water from the deep sea rises to South America’s surface.
-It’s considered the cold phase of the broader El Niño–Southern Oscillation (ENSO) weather phenomenon and the opposite of the El Niño weather pattern.
+This warm water flows westerly, and cold water from the deep sea rises to South America’s surface.
+This is the cold phase of El Nino-Southern Oscillation’s (ENSO) weather phenomena and the opposite to El Nino.

 The movement of a massive amount of heat across 1 / 4 of the earth, particularly in temperatures at the ocean surface, can have a significant or significant effect on weather across the planet.